f5devcentral/f5-big-iq-lab/docs/class3/module2/lab4.rst

 5. Finally, only select the *503* error in the filters and notice the page *f5_capacity_issue.php* shows up.

-It appears from the data showing on BIG-IQ the application may start having issue (error 503) when there are more traffic going through it.
+It appears from the data showing on BIG-IQ the application may start having issue (error 503) when more traffic is going through it.

 .. image:: ../pictures/module2/img_module2_lab4_2.png
    :align: center